yveshwang/dotfiles/README.md

 --------
 After the kerfuffle with XCode, install the cask, and tap into bundle

-    $ brew install caskroom/cask/brew-cask
+    $ brew tap caskroom/cask
     $ brew tap homebrew/bundle
     $ brew bundle  # inside the brewfile folder

 For older versions of things, this might help.
+Note that this was deprecated as all formulae were migrated.

     $ brew tap homebrew/versions